OwenDa/portfolio-3/README.md

 ## Testing
 Manual testing, including exploratory testing, was carried out throughout development.
 New features were tested as they were added and before committing changes.
 Certain features were pushed and tested within the deployed environment to ensure that rendering was as intended.
+[PEP8online.com](http://pep8online.com/checkresult) was frequently used during development to validate code.

 In the initial stages of developing the statistical portion the program, and again during a dedicated testing phase toward the end of development, the results of the sample datasets below were verified in IBM's statistical package, [SPSS](https://en.wikipedia.org/wiki/SPSS).

-Additionally, to aid the reader of this document to carry out similar tests, [SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) was used to confirm results given by T-Tester when checking for homogeneity of variance (Levene's Test).
+Additionally, to further verify results and aid the reader of this document to carry out similar tests, [SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) was also used to confirm results given by T-Tester when checking for homogeneity of variance (Levene's Test).
 This is freely available online and does not require specialised software.

 In a similar manner, [GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm) was used to confirm t-test results.

 ### Test Cases
 <details><summary>